 So, there are days when I am at home / in the office and there are days when I am in training with customers.
 But perhaps to start much earlier: My day starts at 5:30 with an hour of meditation, yoga and all the trimmings.
 This is especially important to me, because that’s when I ground, position myself and start my day.
 Also, at seminars I always offer QiGong at 6 o’clock in the morning to gather energy for the day.
 I experience that people really like to accept that offer because they know, or at least feel, that something does not fit.
 This tension and the stress have to be changed.
 Starting with oneself.
 After a seminar day, I am also in the happy situation to never be completely overworked, because also during the day I do mindfulness exercises in the seminars with all the people.
 On the contrary, I am fully energised afterwards.

 When I’m at home, much of the work is “unproductive time,” which means travel planning, acquisition, phone calls, and other organizational issues.
 That annoyed me at the beginning, because I wanted to do seminars, but that’s just part of it, as well as bookkeeping.
 However, you should not underestimate that, because that eats up a lot of the time.
 However, of course, it is also a privilege that I do this part of the job, e.g. in the garden.

 What are the key skills and qualities to succeed in your industry?

 For what I do, it is very important to like people and like to work with them.
 That may sound banal, but it is not self-evident.
 If that is the basis you can also treat them with appreciation in seminars and coaching.
 Because one of the most important things for me is respectfully dealing with people, whether they follow my idea or not.

 In addition, of course, you have to be convincing and be able to “sell” yourself well.
 To market yourself and your product well is really important to learn.

-A certain resilience is therefore an important skill.
+Having a certain amount of resilience is therefore an important skill to have.

 Do you have a secret of success?